pflanze/chj-schemelib/doc/OO.md

 `cj-exception-handler.scm`, `(.maybe-exception-message exn)`: custom formatting for exception values in the repl.

-`(.show-location s)` is used by the `show-def` macro (via `current-show-def` in `oo-util.scm`), and is expected to print a line that is parsed by Emacs to jump to the corresponding location.
-TODO: also use it in cj-exception-handler.scm alongside .maybe-exception-message ?
+`(.show-location s)` is introduced in `oo-util.scm` and used by the `show-def` macro (via `current-show-def`, also set in `oo-util.scm`), and is expected to print a line that is parsed by Emacs to jump to the corresponding location.
+It falls back to calling `(.location s)` in the default implementation (if that isn't defined, it fails).
+TODO: also use it in cj-exception-handler.scm alongside .maybe-exception-message, also maybe only rely on .location everywhere?

 `(.first s)`, `(.map s fn)` etc.: API working on all sorts of sequences.
 See `oo-*.scm` modules.
 Not very consistent/complete.